June911/June911/README.md

 - 👋 Hi, I’m @June911
 - 👀 I’m interested in              ===> quantitative trading, cryptocurrencies and sentiment analysis
-- 🌱 I’m currently working on         ===> automatic trading bot on cryptocurrencies and building uncertainty index from newspaper
+- 🌱 I’m currently working on         ===> automatic trading bot on cryptocurrency exchanges and building uncertainty index from newspaper
 <!-- - 💞️ I’m looking to collaborate on  ===> Sentometrics -->
 - 📫 How to reach me                ===> jun.wang@hec.ca